PKBeam/Edda/using-edda.md

 Now that everything else is set up, let's start mapping for real.

-While you map, it might be helpful to refer to the *Grid Waveform* (in the right sidebar).
+While you map, it might be helpful to refer to the *Grid Waveform*.

 ### Basic controls